mislavcimpersak/realGrickiTop/README.md

 Project uses [Zappa](https://github.com/Miserlou/Zappa/) and makes use of it's nifty feature of storing credentials in an S3 bucket.

 So if you are planning to run your own create `secrets.json` locally based on [secrets_example.json](secrets_example.json) and upload it to your bucket.

+## Want to add a tweet?

+Sure, why not 😁

+Open an issue or a merge request here on github or contact me directly via Twitter or mail.